Ananta98/REST-API-Note-Taking/README.md

 # REST-API-Note-Taking
-This project demonstrate simple Golang backend REST API
+This project demonstrate simple Golang backend REST API using Gin and MySQL.